 Map the Buyer Journey

 Collect customer data – their age, location, education, gender, family status, frustrations, interests, hobbies, etc. Based on this data, you need to map the buyer journey.
 Identify the steps a typical customer takes when moving down the sales funnel, from learning about your brand to making a purchase.
+Check out the SEO services London offered in UK.

 Customers typically go through several stages: